simonbs/Runestone/README.md

 - [ ] Search and replace
 - [ ] Disable text wrapping

+## Performance

+Runestone was built to be fast.
+Its good performance is by far mostly thanks to [Tree-sitter's incremental parsing](https://tree-sitter.github.io/tree-sitter/), [AvalonEdit's approach for managing lines in a document](https://github.com/icsharpcode/AvalonEdit/blob/master/ICSharpCode.AvalonEdit/Document/DocumentLineTree.cs) and the fact that the NSTextStorage subclass is written in Objective-C ([SR-6197](https://bugs.swift.org/plugins/servlet/mobile#issue/SR-6197)).

+When judging the performance of Runestone, it is key to build the app in the release configuration.
+The optimazations applied by the compiler when using the release configuration becomes very apparent when opening large documents.

 ## Acknowledgments

 - [Tree-sitter](https://tree-sitter.github.io/tree-sitter) is used to parse code incrementally.